PLEASE OBSERVE ALL SAFETY RULES AND POLICIES

 Work Party Safety:

 If work parties are intending to be down range at any time MAKE CERTAIN that the yellow cords with the “Range Closed” signs are placed across the opening to the range.
-If there is work to be done on either the pistol or rifle range this may necessitate the closure of the trap range as well.
+If there is work to be done on the pistol range this may necessitate the closure of the trap range as well.
 Please refer to Hot News for special range closures.
 Note: Work Party activities may preempt the regularly scheduled hours of operation.
 Please pay special note to the calendar and notices published in the News tab.

 IMPORTANT: Maintenance or construction work may preempt regularly scheduled range hours and require the cancellation of range operations, including classes and gun competitions and events.
 This might happen on short notice depending on the needs of the work group, and every effort will be made to avoid conflict.

-Special events on the pistol, rifle, archery and trap ranges may occur.
+Special events on the pistol, archery and trap ranges may occur.
 The events will be announced in the Newsletter and detailed on our Special Events page.